LWest001/ReactWeatherApp/README.md

 - The 'Daily' portion of the slider just displays the hourly data (7-day forecast not yet implemented)
 - Slider tick labels do not display on Safari for iOS

-Currently only US postal codes are compatible with the app.

 All code written by Leo Westebbe.